Bernard Haitink: Personal life

-Haitink had five children from his first marriage to Marjolein Snijder.
-Their marriage ended in the late 1970s.
-His second and third marriages, in the 1980s and 1990s, were respectively to a cellist, and to a violinist from the Concertgebouw Orchestra.
-Both those marriages also ended in divorce.
-Haitink married his fourth wife, Patricia (née Bloomfield), a barrister and former viola player in the orchestra of the Royal Opera House, Covent Garden, in 1994.
+Haitink had five children with Marjolein Snijder, his first wife.
+Their marriage ended in the 1970s.
+Two further marriages, both to musicians, also ended in divorce.
+In 1994 Haitink married his fourth wife, Patricia (née Bloomfield), a barrister who was formerly a viola player in the orchestra of the Royal Opera House, Covent Garden.
 They lived in West London.

 In 2019, Bärenreiter published the book Dirigieren ist ein Rätsel (Conducting is a Mystery), a collaboration between Haitink and the journalists Peter Hagmann and Erich Singer that includes personal reflections by Haitink on his life and career.

 Haitink died on 21 October 2021, aged 92, at his home in London.